jakeberg/resume/Resume.md

 "Congratulations on achieving a significant milestone in our journey towards data democratization with the official go-live of the Data Marketplace!!!!!!
 Your hard work, pioneering attitude, customer focus, and collaboration have been impressive.
 Please take the time as we head into the Summer Shut Down to celebrate!"
 ```

-Kent A. Supancik - Senor Director-Head of Enterprise Data
+Kent A. Supancik - Senior Director-Head of Enterprise Data
 6/25/2020

 ```